-Regular tree maintenance is the number one way to prevent termites from infesting your tree.
+Regular tree care is the number one way to prevent termites from infesting your tree (and don’t forget that termites aren’t the only type of pest that can cause damage to your trees…see our article on Common Insect Pests to learn more).
 Because termites tend to thrive in moist areas or within dead/decaying trees, it’s important to remove any dying branches from your tree.
 If your property also has stumps or dead trees, it can also attract termites.
 Removing these will stop potential termites from invading your property.
 The wood should be hauled off or burned to ensure that the termites are gone.

 Here’s some additional tips to prevent termite infestation:

 - Keep your yard super tidy and remove any tree limbs, logs, fallen trees, or any other types of dead wood that might attract termites

 - Burn any wood that’s been infected by termites

 - Avoid stacking firewood next to your house

 - Make sure your property has plenty of drainage so moisture does not accumulate in your yard